Skip to main content

 • pyrethrin (PyGanic EC5.0OG): 4.5 to 17 oz/A; 0.25 to 0.50 oz/gal, 3 gal/1000 sq ft in greenhouse for backpack sprayers; PHI 0d, REI 12h, Bee: M, Group 3A.

 • sodium tetraborohydrate decahydrate (Prev-AM): 50 oz/100 gal; REI 12h, Bee: L, Group 25.
-Do not apply in midday sun or mix with copper, sulfur or oils.
-Cabbage looper only.
+Do not apply in midday sun or mix with copper, sulfur, or oils.
+CL only.

 • spinetoram (Radiant SC): 5 to 10 oz/A; PHI 1d, REI 4h, Bee: M, Group 5.
 Efficacy improves with the addition of an adjuvant.

 • tebufenozide (Confirm 2F): 6 to 8 oz/A; PHI 7d, REI 4h, Bee: L, Group 18.
-Use low rate for early season applications to young, small plants.
+Use low rate for early-season applications to young, small plants.
 Use of an adjuvant is recommended.
-Not for DBM.
+ICW and CL only.

 Cabbage Maggot (Delia radicum)

-Cabbage maggot is a pest of all types of brassicas, but is particularly damaging in cabbage, broccoli, Chinese cabbage, radish, turnips, and rutabaga.
+Cabbage root maggot is a pest of all types of brassicas, but is particularly damaging in cabbage, broccoli, Chinese cabbage, radish, turnips, and rutabaga.
 The first flight in April and May damages early spring brassicas, and the third flight from mid-August into September primarily injures fall root crops.
-Flies overwinter as pupae near the roots of fall brassica crops and weeds.
+Flies overwinter as pupae near roots of fall brassica crops and weeds.
 Adult flies become active at about 288 growing degrees days (GDD, base temperature 40°F), which occurs 1-2 weeks after forsythia starts to bloom and when yellow rocket (winter cress, Barbarea vulgaris) blooms.
-Fifty percent emergence (peak flight) occurs at about 450 GDD (base 40°F).
+Fifty percent emergence (peak flight) occurs at about 450 GDD.
 Adult flies are delicate, hump-backed, gray-brown flies with long legs, about 5-7 mm long.
-Small (1.1mm), white, bullet-shaped eggs are laid singly or in clumps in the top 1-3 inches of soil, near the stem.
+Small (1.1 mm), white, bullet-shaped eggs are laid singly or in clumps in the top 1-3 inches of soil, near the stem.
 Wet areas with heavy or rich soil are attractive for egg-laying.
-Maggots are white with black mouth hooks, feed on roots, and grow to 8 mm.
+Maggots are white with black mouth hooks, feed on roots, and grow to 8 mm long.
 The oval, brown pupae are found close to the roots.
-There are 2 to 3 generations per year in New England.
+There are 2-3 generations per year in New England.
 Root damage causes plants to wilt, turn yellow or purple, become stunted or delayed, or die.
 Early infestation and large pest populations increase plant losses.
 Eggs are killed by exposure to soil temperatures above 95°F for several days in a row, especially in dry soil.
-Often, these conditions occur in late May or early June.
+Often these conditions occur in late May or early June.

 Most labeled materials are labeled only for use pre-plant, at the time of planting or seeding—either in the seed furrow or as a transplant drench—or immediately after setting transplants.
 Use pre- or at-plant treatments only if damaging populations are expected, such as in fields with high organic matter or a history of infestations.
 Scout transplant trays before setting out plants in the field.
-Treat transplants if eggs are found in the tray, in transplant water, or as a post-plant drench, as labels allow.
+Treat transplants if eggs are found in the tray by adding insecticide to transplant water, or as a post-plant drench, as labels allow.
 A pencil is a good tool to gently stir the soil at the base of the plant and look for eggs.
-Yellow sticky cards placed near brassicas capture adult flies and, along with GDD, are a good indicator of the onset of adult flight.
+Yellow sticky cards placed near brassicas capture adult flies, and along with GDD, are a good indicator of the onset of adult flight.
 Scout for eggs—in transplant trays and the field—as soon as flies are active.
-In the field, finding an average of 1 egg per plant can indicate a damaging population.
+In the field, finding an average of 1egg per plant can indicate a damaging population.
 Again, control options are limited once plants are in the field, but scouting to understand infestation levels can help inform management decisions in future plantings.
-Resistance to organophosphate (group 1B) insecticides has been documented; rotate among chemical classes where possible to retard the development of resistance.
+Resistance to organophosphate (Group 1B) insecticides has been documented; rotate among chemical classes where possible to slow development of resistance.

 • chlorantraniliprole (Coragen): 3.5 to 7.5 oz/A; PHI 3d, REI 4h, Bee: L, Group 28.
 May only be applied as transplant water treatment to soil at planting.
 For suppression only.